About the ARI Group Peer Review process

 Cochrane Diagnostic Test Accuracy Review (DTAR) draft protocols, reviews, and review updates are also assessed by Peer Reviewers in a separate process managed by the DTAR editorial team.

-Declarations of conflicts of interest by Peer Reviewers and Consumer Reviewers
+Declarations of conflicts of interest by Peer and Consumer Reviewers

 All reviewers are requested to provide statements of conflicts of interest which are provided with collated reviewers' comments for authors.
 Conflicts of interest declarations of Cochrane editors and staff are available here.

-We gratefully acknowledge the contributions of all peer reviewers.
+We gratefully acknowledge the contributions of all Peer and Consumer Reviewers.
 The following people have contributed to protocols and reviews in 2023:

 We also wish to acknowledge reviewers who have chosen to remain anonymous.